MattPlatt/S2GEN/README.md

 - **Installation and Usage Documentation**: Detailed steps for installing dependencies and running the system will be added.
 - **Extended Dataset Features**: Incorporate additional classes and annotations for more complex diagrams.
 - **Enhanced Models**: Explore advanced architectures to improve detection and segmentation accuracy.
 - **Explore simplified data creation and labeling process for future enhancements and re-use in other engineering fields.
+- **Train on a wider variety of classes.
+Especially dashed line with arrow.
+- **Development of Master Parts List table parser with OCR linking bubble callout ID's to Part Numbers